*Dates for the next edition will be announced in the autumn*

 Overview of the Route

-Highlights here include the ridge-top track above Talybont, a stretch of winding single-track with panoramic views above Rhigos and the beautiful Devil’s Elbow climb, which we have “improved” by taking you onto gravel towards the top.
+You exit the national park via the beautiful Devil’s Elbow climb, which we have “improved” by taking you onto gravel towards the top, joining a section of the Sarn Helen route.

 The Western Cambrians and the Welsh Desert